Mental Health Facilities Goldsboro, NC

 Johnston Health - 16.9 miles from Goldsboro, NC

 Johnston Health is a mental health facility in Smithfield, NC, located at 509 North Brightleaf Boulevard, in the 27577 zip code.
 Johnston Health provides hospital inpatient treatment.
-Johnston Health provides integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to young adults, adults and seniors 65 or older.
-Some other services available at Johnston Health include illness management and recovery, diet and exercise counseling and case management.
+Johnston Health provides individual psychotherapy, behavior modification and activity therapy to seniors 65 or older, adults and young adults.
+Some other services available at Johnston Health include chronic disease/illness management, suicide prevention services and illness management and recovery.

 Learn More